 Stephen King tells us writing is seduction in his craft book, On Writing.
 However, this doesn’t have to be sexual.
 A good book can seduce you away from your real life and responsibilities (what laundry?) and sweep you into a new world you don’t want to leave.

 What was the last page turner you read that had you thinking, “okay, just one more chapter” until you had accidentally sat on the couch for 6 hours and the book was done?
 That, my friends, proves writing is seduction.
 The last book that did this to me was this one.

-I’m a contemporary romance author and Twist of Fate was rejected by one publishing house for being “too spicy.”
+I’m a contemporary romance author and Sweet Redemption was rejected by one publishing house for being “too spicy.”
 As such, I thought I’d use this writing prompt from Mr. King to share some of my best tips for writing erotic love scenes that burn up the pages (because seduction can be about sex).

 Writing is seduction: tips to write sexy love scenes